Hamburg Commonwealth War Graves Commission Cemetery: Graves of World War I

 During World War I a part of Ohlsdorf cemetery was reserved to bury more than 300 soldiers of the Allied Forces who died as prisoners of war.
 In 1923 the CWGC decided to build four central war cemeteries for all servicemen of the Commonwealth nations who were killed in action and were otherwise victims of war.
 One, Friedhof Ohlsdorf (Ohlsdorf Cemetery) in Hamburg, incorporated from then on the Hamburg Commonwealth War Graves Commission Cemetery.

-Later on, those killed in action as well as the other deceased persons were transferred from 120 provisional war cemeteries in Schleswig-Holstein, Mecklenburg, Oldenburg, Hannover and Braunschweig, Sachsen and Westfalen to bury them in the new installed cemetery.
+Later on, those killed in action as well as the other deceased persons were transferred from 120 provisional war cemeteries in the provinces of Schleswig-Holstein, Mecklenburg, Oldenburg, Hannover, Braunschweig, Saxony and Westfalen to bury them in the new installed cemetery.

 In total 708 killed or deceased persons from World War I were buried here or mentioned on commemorative tables.
-In particular, the prisoners of war who died in Parchim and whose graves could not be identified are mentioned here.
-Twenty-five unidentified sailors, whose submarine sunk in 1916 in the neighbourhood of Helgoland, are also buried here, following recovery of the submarine in the 1970s.
+In particular, three prisoners of war who died in Parchim and whose graves could not be identified are mentioned here.
+Twenty-five unidentified sailors, of the submarine HMS E24 sunk in 1916 in the neighbourhood of Helgoland, are also buried here, following recovery of the submarine in 1973.
 The German War Graves Commission (Volksbund Deutsche Kriegsgräberfürsorge) counts 676 buried Commonwealth soldiers of World War I.